-3.4.3 Nutrient management and CNP flows
+5.3 Nutrient management and CNP flows

-Regarding the nitrogen (N) flows in mixed farming systems - according the EIP AGRI focus group on mixed farm report - the farm gate balance nitrogen excess is reduced, while farm gate efficiency is increased.
+For the characterisation of farming systems often N farm gate balance is used besides farm land indicators (cropland, temporary and permanent grasslands).
+The N farm-gate balance assessment is based on the N surplus (= N inputs - N outputs) divided by the UAA (agricultural area).
+In the equation the N input is the total amount of nitrogen in purchased feed concentrates, forages, straw, animals, mineral fertilisers and manure, the N outputs are the animal products such as milk, animals and animal manure, crops, straw and forage that are sold.
+According the EIP AGRI focus group on mixed farm report, the farm gate balance N excess is reduced, while farm gate efficiency is increased.
 This is mainly due to the higher reduction of N inputs than outputs.
 In general mixed farms need less inputs from all type of materials as nitrogen fertiliser inputs or feed inputs.
 Those changes in N fluxes at farm gate improves the environmental impact of innovative farms as decrease the N leaching levels based on fertiliser, crops residues and organic fertiliser inputs.

-Based on nitrogen farm gate balance calculations the mixed crop-livestock systems nitrogen inputs level show a correspondence with nitrogen outputs level.
-The N surplus values for dairy farms was 60 kg N/ha/year, for beef farms 38 kg N/ha/year and for mixed farms 24 kg N/ha/year.
-The nitrogen farm gate balance calculation indicate that mixed crop-livestock farms had intermediate nitrogen inputs and outputs, the crop farms had high nitrogen inputs and outputs and beef farms had the lowest nitrogen inputs and outputs which led to a low nitrogen farm-gate balance in these three systems.
+A study by Ryschawy et al. (2012), based on nitrogen farm gate balance calculations for different farm types in a French region, showed that in mixed crop-livestock systems nitrogen inputs level show a correspondence with nitrogen outputs level.
+The N surplus values for specialised dairy farms was 60 kg N/ha/year, for specialised beef farms 38 kg N/ha/year and for mixed farms 24 kg N/ha/year.
+The nitrogen farm gate balance calculation indicate that mixed crop-livestock farms had intermediate nitrogen inputs and outputs, the crop farms had high nitrogen inputs and outputs and beef farms had high nitrogen inputs and outputs and beef farms had the lowest nitrogen inputs and outputs which led to a low nitrogen farm-gate balance in these three systems.
 Dairy farms had the highest nitrogen inputs - mainly due to the large quantities of purchased concentrates and fertilisers- and intermediate nitrogen outputs.
+Also a study by Lin et al. (2016) for a region in Germany showed that the organic mixed farming system, which was characterised by a relatively high N input and N output and accumulation of soil organic nitrogen, had the highest nitrogen-use efficiency, and the lowest N surplus of all analysed systems.
+These results were attributed to the intensive farm N cycle between soil-plant-animal.